Leonard Little: Manslaughter conviction

-After leaving a birthday party in 1998, Little crashed into and killed Susan Gutweiler in St. Louis, Missouri who was on her way to pick up her son from a concert.
+On October 19, 1998, Little was on his way home from a birthday party when he crashed into and killed 47-year-old Susan Gutweiler in St. Louis, Missouri who was on her way to pick up her son from a concert.
 When tested, his blood alcohol content was 0.19 percent, 0.11 points exceeding the legal limit of 0.08 in the state of Missouri.
-Little received a 90-day sentence of work in a city workhouse, four years probation and was ordered to undergo a thousand hours of community service.
+Little pleaded guilty to involuntary manslaughter and received a 90-day sentence of work in a city workhouse, four years probation and was ordered to undergo a thousand hours of community service.

 On January 18, 2003, with charges dating back to 1999, Little was charged with communicating threats and making harassing calls, according to the Charlotte-Mecklenburg police department.
 Little's attorney, Scott Rosenblum, said that the charges were filed after Little and his former girlfriend Michelle ended their relationship.
 Rosenblum added, "We don't think this case is going anywhere.
 It was groundless from the beginning".

 On April 24, 2004, he was arrested again for driving while intoxicated after being stopped by The Ladue Police Department for driving 78 miles per hour in a 55 mile-per-hour zone on Interstate 64.
 At the time, he had red eyes, smelled of alcohol, and failed three roadside sobriety tests.
 He later admitted that he drank alcohol to the police.
 After being convicted of misdemeanor speeding but acquitted of DWI, Little received two years of probation on May 6, 2005, and was prohibited from drinking any sort of alcoholic beverage during his time of probation.